kannanjayachandran/Full-Stack-Data-Science/05. Data_Science-I/Statistics.md

 > We use the `proof by contradiction` method to test the hypothesis.
 We assume that the null hypothesis is true and then we try to prove that it is false.
 If we fail to prove that the null hypothesis is false, then we accept the null hypothesis

+One of the common measures of statistical significance is the **p-value**.
+It is the probability of observing a test statistic as extreme as the one observed, by chance, given that the null hypothesis is true.
+If the p-value is less than the significance level ($\color{#F99417}\alpha$), then we reject the null hypothesis.
+A common value used for $\color{#F99417}\alpha$ is 0.05 or 5% (arbitrary value).